SCIFIHISTORY.NET

 I had the good fortune of receiving a complimentary copy of Arrow Films 2019 Blu-ray release of the feature, and I penned a review of it.
 Those interested can access my thoughts right here.

 On this day in 1972 (in Argentina), The Light At The End Of The World shone through cinematically.
+Directed by Kevin Billington, the SciFi/Thriller starred Kirk Douglas, Yul Brynner, and Samantha Eggar.
 According to our friends at IMDB.com, here's the plot summary:

 "Pirates take over a lighthouse on a rocky island.
 They then execute a devious plan to cause ships to run aground, pillaging their wrecks.
 A lone member of the lighthouse crew survives, and he deperately fights their plot.
 A shipwrecked maiden that avoids the pirates slaughter soon complicates the situation."

 On this day in 1977, George Pal's original Science Fiction classic The War Of The Worlds (1953) enjoyed a rare theatrical re-release in the city of San Francisco, California.
-According to our friends at IMDB.com, here's the plot summary:
+Directed by Byron Haskin, the feature starred Gene Barry, Ann Robinson, and Les Tremayne in a cinematic adaptation of the H.G.
+Wells' novel.
+Here's the plot summary as provided by IMDB.com:

 On this day in 1977, the 1951-produced When Worlds Collide enjoyed a rare theatrical re-release in San Francisco, California.
-According to our friends at IMDB.com, here's the plot summary:
+Directed by Rudolph Mate and produced by the legendary George Pal, the SciFi/Drama starred Richard Derr, Barbara Rush, and Peter Hansen; and here's the plot summary as provided by our friends at IMDB.com:

 On this day in 1979 (in Finland), our fabled astronaut took a cryo-nap and woke up in the future when Buck Rogers In The 25th Century enjoyed a release in theaters.
-According to our friends at IMDB.com, here's the plot summary:
+Directed by Daniel Haller, the SciFi feature starred Gil Gerard, Erin Gray, and Pamela Hensley.
+Here's the plot summary as provided by IMDB.com:

 "In 1987, Captain William "Buck" Rogers pilots his space shuttle Ranger 3 on a mission but a meteor storm freezes him into an orbit that returns him to Earth - 500 years later.
 In 2491, his shuttle is found and captured by the Draconian flagship, under the command of Princess Ardala and her second-in-command Kane.
 Reviving him, they return him to Earth after secretly planting a homing beacon aboard his shuttle to track a path through Earth's defense barrier.
 Buck is under arrest and learns that Earth has been rebuilt over the centuries in his absence following a nuclear holocaust.
 Buck Rogers must adjust to the 25th century, and convince the Terrans that the Draconians are secretly planning to conquer Earth."